Key Considerations when Decommissioning a Data Centre

 Secondly, the audit will be used to furnish you with real-time progress reports of the decommissioning process.
 Ideally, this should be viewed through a custom-made portal which you can access online.

-Another advantage of hiring a specialised ITAD provider will be their knowledge of ‘new’ supply equivalents within the global re-sell market.
-Due to the size of your average data centre, if you are not getting a proper price for your old equipment, you stand to lose a substantial amount of money.
+Another advantage of hiring a specialized ITAD provider will be their knowledge of ‘new’ supply equivalents within the global re-sell market.
+Due to the size of your average data center, if you are not getting a proper price for your old equipment, you stand to lose a substantial amount of money.

-Another factor which sets data centres apart from regular ITAD jobs is the amount of data which needs to be destroyed.
-Failure to destroy data may leave your company open to a data breach which can not only be costly, but damaging to your company’s reputation.
+Another factor which sets data centers apart from regular ITAD jobs is the amount of data which needs to be destroyed.
+Failure to destroy data may leave your company open to a data breach which can not only be costly but damaging to your company’s reputation.

-From an environment perspective, you must be sure that the assets are being disposed in line with best environmental practice such as the EU’s WEEE Directive for the disposal of electronic waste.
+From an environmental perspective, you must be sure that the assets are being disposed in line with best environmental practice such as the EU’s WEEE Directive for the disposal of electronic waste.

 And lastly, from an ethical standpoint, it’s important that your e-waste does not end up dumped in Africa where it can cause environmental damage, and physical harm to underage workers hired to destroy the equipment.
 IT assets when dumped may leach lead, mercury, and cadmium into the environment.
 And when they are burned, it may release carcinogenic fumes.